Ankylosing spondylitis (AS) is a form of arthritis that mainly affects the spine, lower back, and sacroiliac joints.

 Some NSAIDs compromise bone health by reducing the creation of new bone, so doctors do not usually recommend NSAIDs after surgery for people with bone fusion problems.

-- disease-modifying antirheumatic drugs, such as sulfasalazine (Azulfidine, Sulfazine) and methotrexate (Otrexup, Rheumatrex, or Trexall)
+- Disease-modifying antirheumatic drugs (DMARDs): Sulfasalazine (Azulfidine, Sulfazine) and methotrexate (Otrexup, Rheumatrex, or Trexall).